-How to Teach Online – Should I Work for a Company or for Myself?< Back to the TEFL News
+How to Teach Online – Should I Work for a Company or for Myself?By Chris Rush

 One of the best things about teaching English online is that it’s so flexible; it can be full-time or part-time, you can work from anywhere in the world, and it’s a great option for new teachers looking for experience, or for experienced teachers looking for extra income.
 Another flexible aspect of teaching online is how to teach online.
 You can work for a company, a marketplace, or work independently.
 Let’s take a closer look at these options to decide which is best for you.

 Before you even think about teaching online for a company or for yourself, you need to make sure you’re qualified!
 The good news is that you don’t need a lot of experience or a specialized degree.
 However, you do need to get TEFL/TESOL certified.
 A certificate of at least 100 hours is accepted all over the world in both online and physical schools.
 Additionally, a certification that specializes in teaching online meets minimum requirements for most jobs.